 A three-time winner of The American Prize in Vocal Performance, Moniz’s “superb high tenor” (South Florida Classical Review) and “commanding stage presence” (TalkinBroadway.com) has been thrilling audiences in opera houses, theaters, and concert halls across the nation, among them Opera Grand Rapids, Utah Festival Opera & Musical Theatre, Sarasota Opera, Florida Grand Opera, the Opera Company of Middlebury, Opera New Jersey, DreamCatcher Theatre/Adrienne Arsht Center, Orchestra Miami, Gulfshore Opera, Palm Beach Dramaworks, the Orchestra of Northern New York, and Chicago Symphony Center.
 His unique style and versatility have afforded him an active career in opera, concert, and musical theatre, having sung over 90 roles to date.
 Most recently, Moniz’s star turn as Prince Karl Franz in The Student Prince with Opera Grand Rapids received high praise and great acclaim, the press hailing his performance as “simply outstanding…glorious” (Encore Michigan).
 Highlights of the 2019/20 season include Handel’s Messiah with Columbus Philharmonic, Sammy in Shanghai Sonatas with Yangtze Repertory Theatre/UD Master Players, Luc Du Lac in the fully orchestrated cast recording of Charles Bloom’s Pablo, Orff’s Carmina Burana with Millikin-Decatur Symphony Orchestra, a return to Teatro Isauro Martinez (Torreon, Mexico) with Cantos para Hermanar al Mundo, Stage Director for As One with Hawaii Performing Arts Festival, and a series of concert and recital appearances in North Carolina, Florida, and Hawaii.

 Dr. Moniz holds four degrees from Florida State University, the University of Miami, and SUNY Potsdam, as well as certificates in Nonprofit Leadership and Sustainable Business Strategy from Duke University and Harvard Business School, respectively.
 He has received young alumni awards from all three of his alma maters, having recently been named one of Florida State University’s Notable Noles and University of Miami’s 30 Under Thirty.
 In addition, Moniz was awarded the Rising Star Award by SUNY Potsdam.
 He currently serves as Executive Director of Hawaii Performing Arts Festival, a training and performance program on The Big Island of Hawai’i.
-Throughout his administrative tenure, Moniz has earned the organization over $300,000 in public and private grant funding, increased the annual operating budget by nearly 40%, and yielded the highest student enrollment in the festival’s 15-year history.
+Throughout his administrative tenure, Moniz has earned the organization nearly $400,000 in public and private grant funding, increased the annual operating budget by nearly 40%, and yielded the highest student enrollment in the festival’s 15-year history.
 He also serves as Hawaii Governor and Chair of the Inclusivity, Diversity, Equity, and Access (I.D.E.A) Initiative for the National Opera Association.
 Moniz is a proud member of the American Guild of Musical Artists and the Actors’ Equity Association.